 Local Governing Bodies (LGBs)

-- Hold school leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff; and
+- Hold school leaders to account for the educational performance of the organisation and its pupils, and the effective and efficient performance management of staff

 The trust's scheme of delegation describes their delegated powers, with further detail in their terms of reference.

-LGBs will find that many of their more ‘bureaucratic’ duties (e.g. detail of policy writing). will be carried by the Trust, freeing up more of their time to focus on Learning and Teaching.
+LGBs will find that many of their more ‘bureaucratic’ duties (e.g. policy writing) will be carried out by the Trust, freeing up more of their time to focus on learning and teaching.

 Governance Leaders Group (GLG)

-A group of governance leaders, comprising of all Chairs of Governors, and Chairs of Commitees of the Board, meet every term to improve the effectiveness of governance, through:
+All Chairs of Governors and Chairs of Committees of the Board meet every term to improve the effectiveness of governance, through:

-- People: e.g. Ensuring skills audits are undertaken on a regular basis, that the governor training programme is tailored to their needs, that succession planning is in place
+- People: e.g. ensuring that skills audits are undertaken on a regular basis, that the governor training programme is tailored to their needs and that succession planning is in place

-• Structures: that roles and responsibilities are appropriate and effective
+- Structures: ensuring that roles and responsibilities are appropriate and effective